Cabaret Auditions: A Salute to the GRAMMY Awards

 - Know where you are starting in the music, and know where you are ending.
 Have the music in the right key.
 Don’t assume that your piano player can change keys.

-- Have your music totally memorized.
+- Have your music totally memorized!
 Don’t ask if you can look at the music, look over the piano player’s shoulder, look at a word sheet.
+Do the work, and memorize!

 Places to locate appropriate sheet music: